aemonge/ollama-watchdog/README.md

         inspect it ; and also avoid re-triggering the command when using conversation history
 -   [ ] Allow multi string commands, specially useful for `ask`
+-   [ ] Use only GPU, and raise an error if the GPU isn't been used.
+This should be a configuration.